 PRIME Research found that it didn’t have enough performance to serve peak usage on both sides of the portal.
 On the incoming side, its readers and crawlers couldn’t cope with the amount of data suddenly appearing.
 On the customer side, when there was an incident and lots of customers wanted to see what the media coverage was, they were all accessing the portals simultaneously.
 The portal and the readers were okay, but the back-end systems were sometimes overwhelmed by the flood of requests.

-The solution for PRIME Research was to move its database servers to IBM Bluemix bare metal servers using an IBM Bluemix platform provisioned through IBM Cloud Services.
+The solution for PRIME Research was to move its database servers to IBM Cloud bare metal servers provisioned through IBM Cloud Services.
 The move increased performance, scalability, flexibility and global reach.
 Additionally, the company extended its use of IBM Cloud Services to support analytics and mobile services.
 Further, PRIME Research uses IBM Cloud Object Storage for the timely storage, availability and provisioning of media data.

 Better media monitoring service